 It’s worth noting that crowdfunding tends to be a slightly higher risk than REITs since the developers have shorter track records than the tried-and-tested trusts.
 The odds of losing your investment is higher, but the returns can be more lucrative.

-Fundrise and CrowdStreet are two of the most popular real estate crowdfunding platforms.
+Fundrise and CrowdStreet are two of the most popular real estate crowdfunding platforms for passive real estate investors.
 However, non-accredited investors will be capped at 5-10% of their annual income due to SEC regulations that protect consumers from crowdfunding risks.

 Best Passive Real Estate Investment Platforms